Here’s a question that still haunts many – “Is cold calling still effective?”

 6. Follow-up Scripts

 Let’s look at an analogy that works along the same lines as follow-up calls.
 If you listen to a song on the radio randomly, you may forget it soon enough if it wasn’t your style.
-But this changes if you hear it multiple times, and by the 6th or 7th time you listen, you’re hooked to the song.
+But this changes if you hear it multiple times, and by the 6th or 7th time, you’re hooked on the song.

 Script 8: